Master of Education – eLearning Pedagogy

 You will learn how to design high-quality digital learning experiences that promote academic and social development, cultivate high levels of student engagement, and tailor lessons to the individual learning styles of students in virtual classrooms.

 The Master of Education in eLearning Pedagogy is aligned to the professional standards in the field, the National Board for Professional Teaching Standards (NBPTS).
 Additionally, this degree emphasis is also aligned to the International Society for Technology in Education (ISTE) standards.
-This is a graduate-level program that does not lead to certification.

 What is the Capstone Project?